pashields/mockis/README.md

 It's also very incomplete.
 I've implemented the basic things I need.
 I will try to add other things as well, but if it's missing things you need, send a PR.

-### Limitations
-Currently there is no way to have two instances of Mockis pointing at the same storage, but this shouldn't be two difficult to change.

-Also it doesn't support all caps commands.
-This is easy to fix, BUT WHY?

 ### Supported Commands
 ##### Keys
  * expire